 for pass with distinction--student demonstrates mastery of the ideas/skills in all courses in the core.

-- for pass--student demonstrates competency in the ideas/skills in the core in 5/6 of the areas.
+- for pass--student demonstrates competency in the ideas/skills in the core in 3/4 of the courses.

-for pass with revision—students demonstrate competency in only three of the concentrations in the core
+for pass with revision—students demonstrate competency in only two of the concentrations in the core

 for fail—No obvious competency in core